 Strain Flavor Tips To Try & Mistakes To Avoid

 Things you’ll need to produce plants with high essential oil levels, and thus, stronger scent and flavor profiles:

-- Specialized nutrients and soil supplements - Don’t use “bloom” nutrients in the veg stage, and always try to avoid chemical nutrients in favor of fertilizing agents made from organic source (think kelp, bat guano, and worm castings).
+- Specialized nutrients and soil supplements- Don’t use “bloom” nutrients in the veg stage, and always try to avoid chemical nutrients in favor of fertilizing agents made from an organic source (think kelp, bat guano, and worm castings).

-- Use strong grow lights that deliver UV-B - While most growers flower their cannabis plants under HPS grow lights, there has been research to suggest that UV-B lights can enhance trichome production as well as strain smell.
+- Use strong LED grow lights that deliver UV-B- While most cannabis growers flower their marijuana plants under HPS grow lights, there has been research to suggest that UV-B lights can enhance trichome production as well as strain smell.
 “Supplementing your flowering plant with UV-B light may increase the potency and smell production by triggering a natural stress response,” explains Grow Weed Easy.

-- Keep an eye on temperature and humidity - Indoor cannabis grows often feel like greenhouse operations, but there’s strong evidence to suggest that keeping things cooler and drier can actually enhance the essential oil production of your plants.
-During the day, strive to keep grow room temps at 80 degrees or below, and keep the night time temperatures 5 - 10 degrees cooler.
+- Keep an eye on temperature and humidity- Indoor cannabis grows often feel like greenhouse operations, but there’s strong evidence to suggest that keeping things cooler and drier can enhance the essential oil production of your plants.
+During the day, strive to keep grow room temps at 80 degrees or below, and keep the nighttime temperatures 5 - 10 degrees cooler.
 Humidity should be kept “around or under 50% relative humidity throughout the flowering stage for the best terpene production and overall plant growth,” GWE continues.